csci7135-f25/project-cash/talk/cash/slides.md

 # Interfaces and Witnesses

 - Type Classes allow polymorphism via the definition of an interface
-    - A witness is an implementation the obeys this interface
+    - A witness is an implementation that obeys this interface

 ```mermaid